-Last year, officials in East Providence, Cranston, and Providence were among those reporting an uptick in complaints about illegal fireworks’ displays, including concerns for pets that fear the explosions and noise, according to the Human Society.
+In 2020, officials in East Providence, Cranston, and Providence were among those reporting an uptick in complaints about illegal fireworks’ displays, including concerns for pets that fear the explosions and noise, according to the Human Society.

 Perhaps among the most celebrated fireworks injuries came in 2015, when New York Giants defensive end Jason Pierre-Paul lost three fingers, when he reportedly had a van full of fireworks for a Fourth of July celebration, according to NFL.com.

 Here are a few examples from the CPSC 2019 report: